 As you look at the huge peak looming in the distance you instantly want to conquer it.
 You think about slowly working your way to the top and seeing the surrounding land from the height of several kilometers.
-What you don’t think about is the altitude sickness that can stop you on your tracks.
+What you don’t think about is the altitude sickness that can stop you in your tracks.

 But any guide would tell you that as you go higher, the amount of oxygen in the air decreases, leaving your body less of this vital gas to live on.
 It is very important for a person to acclimatize on time to avoid a headache, dizziness, fatigue, loss of appetite, shortened breath, and overall inability to handle the journey.

-Here’s what you have to do to prevent this according to Altezza Travel african adventures blog.
+Here’s what you have to do to prevent this according to Altezza Travel African adventures blog.

 You may be tempted to push yourself to the limit.
 After all, for many people, it constitutes the fun of conquering a mountain.
 You challenge yourself to a demanding thing that needs you to be fit, brave, and willing to do.
 Things you wouldn’t consider safe in your everyday life.